-- thymus (a small organ located in the upper chest that helps white blood cells develop)
+- thymus, which is a small organ in your upper chest that helps white blood cells develop

-Lymphangitis occurs when viruses and bacteria infect the channels of the lymphatic system, typically through a cut or wound that has become infected.
-There will often be tender red streaks going from the wound toward the nearest lymph glands.
+Lymphangitis occurs when viruses and bacteria invade the vessels of the lymphatic system, typically through an infected cut or wound.
+There are often tender red streaks going from the wound toward the nearest lymph glands.
 Other symptoms include fever, chills, and a general sense of illness.

 Lymphangitis is sometimes mistakenly called “blood poisoning.”
-It is sometimes mistaken for thrombophlebitis (a clot in a vein).
+It’s also sometimes mistaken for thrombophlebitis, which is a clot in a vein.

-Lymphangitis may occur if a pre-existing skin infection is getting worse.
+Lymphangitis may occur if you already have a skin infection and it’s getting worse.
 This might mean that bacteria will soon enter the bloodstream.
 This can cause complications such as sepsis, a life-threatening condition of body-wide inflammation.

 - chronic steroid use